Analysis of possible plane debris slowed by vast size of satellite data

 Australian Acting Prime Minister Warren Truss said on Friday the Australian Maritime Safety Authority (AMSA), which is leading the search for the Boeing 777 airliner in the southern Indian Ocean, had only received the satellite images on Thursday morning.

-However, the data was analysed by Australia's Defence Imagery and Geospatial Organisation (DIGO) before that.
+However, the data was analyzed by Australia's Defence Imagery and Geospatial Organisation (DIGO) before that.

 "That was essentially because of the work that was required to essentially identify whether these pictures were relevant, whether the lead was sufficiently promising to shift the search area to that location," Truss told Australian Broadcasting Corp.